What is permanent Makeup?

 Most clients report very little to no pain during permanent makeup procedures.
 We use powerful, high-quality topical anesthetics that are specifically designed for permanent cosmetics.
 These numbing creams and gels are applied before the procedure and reapplied throughout the process to keep the area comfortable from start to finish.

+Pain tolerance varies from person to person, but clients commonly describe the sensation as a light scratching, pressure, or tickling rather than actual pain.
 To ensure the best possible experience, avoid caffeine the day of your appointment, as it can heighten sensitivity and make you feel more jittery.
 Staying hydrated and well-rested also helps improve your comfort level.

 If you have traditional body tattoos or piercings, you will likely find that permanent makeup is far easier to tolerate, as the techniques and depth of pigment implantation are much gentler.